dichternebel/recent-twitch-followers/README.md

 # Recent Twitch followers for OBS [![Licensed under the MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/dichternebel/recent-followers-for-obs/blob/main/LICENSE)
-Get your most recent Twitch followers for creating a follower rotation or displaying their avatars in OBS.
+Get your most recent Twitch followers for creating a follower rotation or displaying their avatars in OBS or wherever.

 ## What is this?
 This small console application will gather public information from your Twitch account and write it down to text files that can be used in OBS or whatever you like.